 Let’s start with the Kettle, used only to heat water.
-There are some great models on the market which switch off when boiling point is reached.
-There is even one with a thermometer so you can catch the water before boiling point is reached.
+There are some great models on the market which switch off when the boiling point is reached.
+There is even one with a thermometer to catch the water before the boiling point is reached.
 Great for making green or white tea.

-A Tea pot is the vessel in which the tea is made.
-You may brew directly in a cup or mug, but I love my tea pots.
+A Teapot is a vessel in which the tea is made.
+You may brew directly in a cup or mug, but I love my teapots.
 I always warm the pot with boiling water before adding the tea.
 After I pour out the heating water, I add the tea to the wet pot.
-After a minute or so I inhale deeply.
+After a minute or so, I inhale deeply.
 As the leaves start to open, the aroma from these warm environs is fantastic and hints at the pleasure soon to come.

 This afternoon I am brewing my favorite Oolong and will infuse the leaves at least four times before the leaves are laid to rest in my garden, but that’s another posting.